mtmn/elm2nix/README.md

 # elm2nix

-A rewrite of [`cachix/elm2nix`](https://github.com/cachix/elm2nix) with a few changes and improvements.
+A rewrite of [`cachix/elm2nix`](https://github.com/cachix/elm2nix) with major changes and improvements.

 These are some of the notable differences: